HugoBlox/theme-academic-cv/content/en/post/we-are-hiring/index.md

 Please refer to [our website](https://www.is.ids.osaka-u.ac.jp/) for more details on some (but not all) of the projects.

 All our researchers and students are encouraged to submit papers to top conferences like CVPR, ICCV, ECCV, ICLR, ICCP, etc. (we have 5 papers at CVPR 2023 and 4 at CVPR 2022).
-We welcome researchers who can lead individual projects from the very beginning of their lifecycle (i.e., project proposals given an specific application or a topic) in collaboration with the faculty members.
-Interested researchers may advice undergraduate or graduate students.
+We welcome researchers who can lead individual projects from the very beginning of their lifecycle (i.e., project proposals given a specific application or a topic) in collaboration with the faculty members.
+Interested researchers may advise undergraduate or graduate students.

 All our researchers can use 20% of their time for their own research projects and are encouraged to submit applications for funding.